ReiniervanLimpt/browser-technologies-1920/README.md

 - [x] and look it up the next time i open the webpage.
 - [ ] i want to be able to print my shirt

-Mijn functionele laag heb ik opgebouwd aan de hand van een json bestand waarin de gebruiker zijn waardes uit het formulier opslaat en weer op kan halen aan de hand van een automatisch gegenereerd ID

-I build up my functional layer with HTML forms using the correct tags and aria-labels for screenreaders, users design their shirt using the forms input fields and can save the forms parameters in a json file which also gives it a randomly generated ID.
+I built up my functional layer with HTML forms using the correct tags and aria-labels for screenreaders, users design their shirt using the forms input fields and can save the forms parameters in a json file which also gives it a randomly generated ID.
 Users can then look up their design by looking up their shirts ID.
+This is also a workaround for localstorage which otherwise would require feature detection which checks if the window has local storage.

 ```javascript
   fs.readFile(jsonFile, (err, content) => {